The beauty of breastfeeding – you can do it anywhere, anytime –

 quite like snuggling up for a feed during take-off and landing, to take

 the pressure off little eardrums.
-Try to time it so that you can feed
+Try to time the feeding so that you can feed

-just as the plane is taking off and again when it is coming in to land
+just as the plane is taking off and again when it is coming into land, and your air travels will be hassle-free.

 boppy pillow, to prop up your arm and anything else you need to be comfortable.
 The